-Food source– The overall carbon emission of the agriculture industry is 8%, and the livestock generates one-third of this total emission.
+Food source– The overall carbon emission of the agriculture industry is 8%, but the livestock generates one-third of the total emissions.
 One of the primary gas generated by the livestock is methane, which is more destructive than the CO2.

 Consumers can indirectly reduce their carbon footprint by reducing the need for animal products.

 According to a report, food generates almost 17% of the total carbon emission.
-Switching to an organic diet reduces the carbon emission significantly, and has a more notable impact on your life.
+Switching to a vegetarian diet reduces the carbon emission significantly, and might have a positive impact on your health.

 Electric appliances- Keeping appliances running when their are not in use increases the use of the electricity, which also increases your costs and your carbon footprint.